+Silver is a historical color in Chincoteague Ponies.
 Silver (Z) is a dilution that changes the appearance of black and bay colored horses.
 It's also called silver dapple, chocolate (Rocky Mountain Horse term) and taffy (Australian term).
 The silver dilution mutation is on the PMEL17 gene.
 Silver is dominant, meaning it cannot skip generations.
 Silvers can range in color shade based upon their base color and other dilutions/modifiers.
 They can also go through many shade changes throughout their lifetime.

 Silver Chestnut does not visibly look different than any chestnut.
 They look like a normal chestnut because silver does not affect red.

 Silver can combine with other colors so there's silver buckskins, silver smoky blacks, silver duns, grey silvers, pinto silvers.
-There's been a test for the silver dilution since 2006 but silver itself is quite old.
+There's been a test for the silver dilution since 2006 but silver is quite old.
 It's found in Icelandic Horses which have had no crossbreeding for 1,000 years.

 Many silvers are mistaken for flaxen chestnuts and vice versa.
 In the absence of testing; a black based offspring from seemingly chestnut parents indicates that one parent is a silver instead of a chestnut.
 Similarly, the silver offspring of a chestnut parent and a non-silver black based parent indicates that the chestnut parent is carrying silver.